-On-campus clinical immersions, field placement training, and practicum/field placement seminar courses are integral to the Speech@NYU clinical learning experience.
-Practicums and field placements are designed to help you put theory into practice and develop a strong understanding of the day-to-day work of a professional speech-language pathologist (SLP).
+Clinical immersions, field placement experiences, and practicum/field placement courses are integral to the Speech@NYU clinical learning experience.
+Practicum courses and field placements are designed to help you put theory into practice, develop a strong understanding of the values and skills of a professional speech-language pathologist (SLP).

 The practicum and field placement sequence is an immersive and full-time experience.

-The clinical practicums and field placements allow you to experience firsthand the role of the speech-language pathologist in a variety of unique settings.
+The clinical practicums and field placements allow you to develop and strengthen your evaluation and intervention skills as a generalist.
 You will take on both clinical and non-clinical responsibilities while mastering the clinical and professional competencies set forth by the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC).

 Clinical Practicum and Field Placement Schedule

-As a student, you will complete a five-part sequence of clinical practicums and field placement experiences.
+As a student, you will complete a five-part sequence of clinical practicum and field placement experiences.
 All students will be placed in a school at some point during the five-part sequence.